Master of Music Therapy auditions

 - Demonstrate any other instrumental/vocal skills you have.
 This might include voice, piano, guitar, if these were not your principal instrument.

-If you are invited for a Zoom interview it may include these elements:
+If you are invited for a video conference it may include these elements:

 - Sight singing; sight reading from a lead sheet.